WalletConnect/walletconnect-docs/tech-spec.md

 ### Session Signal

-When a session is proposed through a settled connection it will use a signal structured with a topic as parameter matching the connection used to relay the proposal
+When a session is proposed through a settled connection it will use a signal with a topic field matching the connection topic used to relay the proposal.

 ```typescript
 interface SessionSignal {